 San Marino is one of the smallest countries and the oldest republic in the world.
 For people visiting the region of Emilia-Romagna in Italy, it’s a quick way to chalk up another country to their list of countries visited.
 When I checked my list, San Marino came in at #78.
 That’s the thought that sprang to my mind as I boarded the bus in Rimini, a beach town on the Adriatic Sea, for the one-hour drive to San Marino.

 I must confess to knowing little about this tiny enclave in Italy.
 At 61 square kilometers (24 square miles) and with a population of around 30,000, the Republic of San Marino is indeed small.
 Prior to my visit, I knew two things about the republic: the San Marino Grand Prix Formula One race and its football (soccer) team (unfortunately, the source of numerous football jokes in Holland).
-What I discovered during my day in San Marino was a country steeped in history, with fiercely-independent people who take great pride in their culture and heritage.
+What I discovered during my day trip to San Marino was a country steeped in history, with fiercely-independent people who take great pride in their culture and heritage.
 I quickly realised that San Marino was much more than just #78.